ANNUAL REPORT 2025

 This national home visiting program promotes child well-being and prevents abuse and neglect of children through family-focused and empathic support provided in the home.

-Our evidence-based home visiting programs are the most effective strategy known to prevent child abuse and improve a broad array of child health and development outcomes.
-Healthy Families America and Parents as Teachers are in all 21 NJ counties.
+Evidence-based home visiting programs are the most effective strategy known to prevent child abuse and improve a broad array of child health and development outcomes.
+HFA programs are found in all 21 counties throughout the state.

-This national home visiting program builds strong communities, thriving families, and children who are healthy, safe and ready to learn.
-We also support PAT affiliates throughout Maryland, New York, Vermont and Washington, DC.
+This national home visiting program builds strong communities, thriving families, and children who are healthy, safe, and ready to learn.
+Through individualized visits provided in family homes, families improve positive parenting practices, are more likely to detect possible developmental delays, and prevent child abuse and neglect.
+PCA-NJ supports PAT programs in 20 NJ counties and throughout Maryland, New York, Vermont, and Washington, DC.

 Via our Child Wellness Institute, we teach students techniques to help them self-regulate.